-- (1) PEO #1 was Michael Rugen, who served as the Company's Chief Executive Officer and Chief Financial Officer in 2021 through the date of our Merger with REP LLC, after which he served as the Company's Chief Financial Officer until September 1, 2021.
-Amounts shown in this column represent Mr. Rugen's compensation in fiscal year 2021 through the date of our Merger with REP LLC, which was the only period shown for which he served as the Company's PEO. - (2) PEO #2 is Bobby D. Riley, who became the Company's Chief Executive Officer upon the closing of our Merger with REP LLC.
-Consistent with the Summary Compensation Table, amounts in this column for 2021 include Mr. Riley's compensation from the Company's accounting predecessor, REP LLC, for periods prior to our Merger with REP LLC and from the Company for periods after our Merger with REP LLC. - (3) Non-PEO Named Executive Officers for fiscal year 2023 consisted of Kevin Riley and Philip Riley.
-Non-PEO Named Executive Officers for all other periods consisted of Kevin Riley, Philip Riley and Corey Riley. - (4) The amounts shown in the Compensation Actually Paid columns have been calculated in accordance with Item 402(v) of Regulation S-K under the Exchange Act, and do not reflect compensation actually realized or received by the PEOs or the Non-PEO Named Executive Officers, but rather reflect the inclusions or exclusions from the amounts shown in the Summary Compensation Table reflected below:
+- (1) The PEO is Bobby Riley, the Company's Chief Executive Officer. - (2) Non-PEO Named Executive Officers for fiscal year 2024 consisted of Philip Riley and Corey Riley, Non-PEO Named Executive Officers for fiscal year 2023 consisted of Kevin Riley and Philip Riley.
+Non-PEO Named Executive Officers for 2022 consisted of Kevin Riley, Philip Riley and Corey Riley. - (3) The amounts shown in the Compensation Actually Paid columns have been calculated in accordance with Item 402(v) of Regulation S-K under the Exchange Act, and do not reflect compensation actually realized or received by the PEOs or the Non-PEO Named Executive Officers, but rather reflect the inclusions or exclusions from the amounts shown in the Summary Compensation Table reflected below: